RGB00255/VeryCoolDiscordBot/README.md

-    johnfreeman - Displays a random line from the "Halflife: Fulllife Consequences" fan fiction listsubreddits - Lists subreddits that can be chosen with !meme iq - Gives you your iq (generates a random number from -1 - 228) meme - Displays a random meme from a random subreddit defined in subreddits.txt
+    johnfreeman - Displays a random line from the "Halflife: Fulllife Consequences" fan fiction listsubreddits - Lists subreddits that can be chosen with !meme iq - Gives you your iq (generates a random number from -1 - 228) meme - Displays a random meme from a random subreddit defined in subreddits.txt.
+It can also do specific subreddits "!meme pics"

    Sound: